terramate-io/terramate-docs/concepts/configuration.md

 ## Why not YAML, JSON, etc

-Most traditional configuration languages are static, do not support variable or function calls and are meant for static configuration management.
+Most traditional configuration languages are static and do not support variable or function calls for static configuration management.
 HCL comes with variables and functions built-in, allowing users to easily reuse and compute configuration.
-E.g., in Terramate you can use all available Terraform functions prefixed with `_tm` out of the box.
+For example, in Terramate, you can use all available Terraform functions prefixed with `_tm` out of the box.